ansrali/data422-group-project/project.daily.md

 ## 05-10-2022##
 Team held its sixth meeting online through zoom.
-After deliberate consideration and discussion by the team members, we decided that movies dataset/database might be too simple for the project, hence, we had fallen back to a mix of **Jinze's** topics and **Jeffrey's** topics.
+After deliberate consideration and discussion by the team members, team decided that movies dataset/database might be too simple for the project, hence, we had fallen back to a mix of **Jinze's** topics and **Jeffrey's** topics.
 Now we decided to look for the datasets for:
  - CPI
  - HPI (Housing price index)
  - Tourism